nic0michael/Nicos-Kanban-Board-Microservice/deployement_instructions.md

 ## Release Version 1.0.1
 This code is ready for usage

-## Instalation of Java JDK JRE 8
+## Installation of Java JDK JRE 8
 We intend to migrate our JDK to OpenJDK 11 and rebuild this project

 ## Database Support
 MySQL ,MariaDB, and PerconaMySql are supported

-## Instalation of MySQL (Maria DB)
+## Installation of MySQL (Maria DB)
-Although the code was origianally written for MYSQL it was decided to use MariaDB There will be backward compatability
+Although the code was originally written for MYSQL it was decided to use MariaDB There will be backward compatibility

 ### SQL Scripts provided